Pasta with Clams & Shallots - Variation

 Bunch of fresh Marjoram, leaves removed from stems (about 1/3 of a cup)

 Salt & pepper to taste

-In a very large sauce pot heat oil over medium heat, add garlic and reduce to very low heat.
-Infuse oil with garlic about 1 minute.
-Add earth blance to pot, once completely melted add shallots.
+In a very large saucepot heat oil over medium heat, add garlic, and reduce to very low heat.
+Infuse oil with garlic for about 1 minute.
+Add earth balance to the pot, once completely melted add shallots.
 Cover and simmer over low heat for 20 to 30 minutes, stirring occasionally.

 With a few minutes to go on the shallot, in another large pot heat up salted water for the pasta.

-After the 30 minutes now add the wine, clam juice, Thyme, Marjoram, salt and pepper to taste and simmer for at least another 5 minutes.
-Once pasta water is rapidly boiling turn the heat up on the shallots to high.
+After 30 minutes now add the wine, clam juice, Thyme, Marjoram, salt, and pepper to taste and simmer for at least another 5 minutes.
+Once the pasta water is rapidly boiling turn the heat up on the shallots to high.

 Once calms are open lower heat to low, remove pasta and drain and add pasta to the pot with the shallots and clams.
 Add cheese and toss.

 Transfer the pasta, clams, and shallot sauce to a large serving bowl and add chopped parsley.